mbudisic/MA497/README.md

-Repository for the website for MA571 course at Clarkson.
+Repository for the website for MA497 Undergraduate Research with Marko Budisic.